No startup pitches, I am a DevOps principled environment bootstrapper.

 VMs are provisioned by cloud-init

-on boot by pulling and running install.sh
+on boot by pulling and running install.sh from this repository's main branch.

 install.sh

-and is only updated by release.sh
+and is only updated by release.sh.

-You may willingly run the installer from the latest commit by passing GIT_REF
+You may willingly run the installer from the latest commit by passing GIT_REF:

 curl -fsSL https://raw.githubusercontent.com/raas-dev/configent/main/install.sh | GIT_REF=main sh

-for more info on that.
+See CONTRIBUTING.md for more info on that.